sol-app/MaDoTa/src/readme.md

 ## Public data
 ***This is the public information, before the launching app***.\
-The MVP ise ready.
+The MVP is ready.
 Without need installation and High speed.\
 **Users: crypto investors, crypto companies, crypto startups, crypto developers**.

 #